noodldocs/noodldocs.github.io/guides/mqtt.md

 Now let's change things up slightly as we are going to receive messages as well.
 We are going to assign each client a random color.
 When you click the background, that color will be sent out to all subscribers of the topic "mytopic".
 A circle in the middle of the screen will present any received value.

 The random color is generated using a *Color Blend* node with 5 different base colors.
-By generating a random number, between 0 and 5, we randomly pick a color on that scale.
-Each client will have their own random number and color.
+By generating a random number, between 0 and 5, we randomly pick a color on that color scale.
+Each client will have their own random number and respective color.

 The color is published once the background is clicked, or rather, the random number is published.
-When you receive a message which will include the random number, that number is translated to a color through a *color blend* node with the same colors as before.
+When you receive a message which will include the random number, that number is translated back to a color through a *color blend* node with the same colors as before.

 <div class="ndl-images">
     <img src="/guides/mqtt/mqtt-guide8.png" class="ndl-image medium"></img>
     <button class="ndl-copy-nodes-button" onClick='copyJsonToClipboard({"nodes":[{"id":"6643149e-ba94-b26f-bc40-80b79bfc01cf","type":"Group","x":177,"y":141.5,"parameters":{"backgroundColor":"#FFFFFF"},"ports":[],"children":[{"id":"daadd5d9-073e-c3e7-0d4d-f5ec6ddcf190","type":"Circle","x":197,"y":243.5,"parameters":{"size":200,"position":"absolute","alignY":"center","alignX":"center","strokeEnabled":true,"strokeWidth":5,"strokeColor":"#FFFFFF"},"ports":[],"children":[]}]},{"id":"6c0a2207-03bd-835f-83a3-834b5a9548eb","type":"Send Message","x":-39.46794686634766,"y":12.167608604511884,"parameters":{"topic":"mytopic","payload":"myvalue"},"ports":[],"children":[]},{"id":"00f5506c-2a41-7c97-d1ec-4c1f17f83542","type":"Expression","x":334.05517426052154,"y":-157.0598440470801,"parameters":{"expression":"random()*5"},"ports":[],"children":[]},{"id":"00f617a2-baf5-5e99-e1ac-714af2f765cf","type":"Receive Message","x":366.07566421792484,"y":486.0503305263981,"parameters":{"topic":"mytopic","payload":"myvalue"},"ports":[],"children":[]},{"id":"9888cd86-341e-cc47-62d0-aa18095daa2a","type":"Color Blend","x":399.4325313988179,"y":17.225848316195083,"parameters":{"color 0":"#000000","color 1":"#A7A04A","color 2":"#E8423A","color 3":"#C6C6C6","color 4":"#006394"},"ports":[],"children":[]},{"id":"f82c3bf5-127e-6eba-20f1-397c8fd0b114","type":"Color Blend","x":387.8845576559488,"y":321.32249021174806,"parameters":{"color 0":"#000000","color 1":"#A7A04A","color 2":"#E8423A","color 3":"#C6C6C6","color 4":"#006394"},"ports":[],"children":[]}],"connections":[{"fromId":"6643149e-ba94-b26f-bc40-80b79bfc01cf","fromProperty":"onClick","toId":"6c0a2207-03bd-835f-83a3-834b5a9548eb","toProperty":"Send"},{"fromId":"00f5506c-2a41-7c97-d1ec-4c1f17f83542","fromProperty":"result","toId":"6c0a2207-03bd-835f-83a3-834b5a9548eb","toProperty":"payload-myvalue"},{"fromId":"00f5506c-2a41-7c97-d1ec-4c1f17f83542","fromProperty":"result","toId":"9888cd86-341e-cc47-62d0-aa18095daa2a","toProperty":"blendValue"},{"fromId":"9888cd86-341e-cc47-62d0-aa18095daa2a","fromProperty":"result","toId":"6643149e-ba94-b26f-bc40-80b79bfc01cf","toProperty":"backgroundColor"},{"fromId":"00f617a2-baf5-5e99-e1ac-714af2f765cf","fromProperty":"payload-myvalue","toId":"f82c3bf5-127e-6eba-20f1-397c8fd0b114","toProperty":"blendValue"},{"fromId":"f82c3bf5-127e-6eba-20f1-397c8fd0b114","fromProperty":"result","toId":"daadd5d9-073e-c3e7-0d4d-f5ec6ddcf190","toProperty":"fillColor"}]})'></button>
 </div>

-Now let's load up a couple of browser windows running your app, and maybe your mobile phone, and click around in the different windows.
-You will see that the inner circles in all clients will change color to the background you just clicked.
+Let's load up a couple of browser windows running your app, and maybe your mobile phone as well, and click around in the different windows.
+If everythign works as expected you should see that the inner circles in all clients will change color to the background you just clicked.

 <div class="ndl-images">
     <img src="/guides/mqtt/mqtt-guide9.gif" class="ndl-image medium"></img>
 </div>

-A **Javascript** node works as any other node in Noodl, in the sense that it has inputs and outputs that can be connected to other nodes.
-All inputs and outputs are available to the developer in their Javascript code.
-In a **Javascript** node you can call any Javascript function normally available in a browser environment.

 ## Dynamic Topic names
-We have now published and subscribed to messages on one single topic, more or less broadcasting messages.
+We have now published and subscribed to messages on one single topic, basically broadcasting messages to all clients.
 You may want to identify yourself as a publisher, or be more selective on what messages you subscribe to.
 So let's divide the clients into five groups.
 You belong to a specific group (Group_1 - Group_5) depending on you random number (0-0.999... to first group, 1-1.999... to second, etc).
-We use some neat nodes, i.e. [Expressions](nodes/standard/expression.md),[String Formats](nodes/standard/string-format.md) and [Index To String](nodes/standard/index-to-string.md) to create the group names.
+We use some neat nodes, i.e. [Expressions](nodes/standard/expression.md),[String Formats](nodes/standard/string-format.md) and [Index To String](nodes/standard/index-to-string.md) to create the group names and determine which group you belong to.

 Each group gets their own topic which is dynamically created using a *{}* construct.
 Note that you have to be a bit careful when naming topics.
 For example, avoid whitespaces, hence we call the groups "Group_X".